-One powerful aspect of visual design you may not be optimizing is the use of scale in the composition of your eLearning, slides and job aids.
+One powerful aspect of visual design you may not be optimizing is the use of scale in eLearning layouts.
+Scale can also work in slides, print manuals, and job aids.
 This design principle has the power to enhance visual communication or to detract from it.

 What is Scale?